-FCM Enhancements - Phase II (ER18-1287)
+• FCM Enhancements - Phase II (ER18-1287)

 On April 2, 2018, ISO-NE and NEPOOL filed changes to streamline and improve various aspects of the FCM rules, and in particular, the rules governing the FCA qualification process ("FCM Enhancements - Phase II").
 Specifically, the FCM Enhancements - Phase II (i) streamline the process used to increase the capability of an Existing Capacity Resource; (2) revise ISO-NE processes that can delay the return of financial assurance to intermittent generating and energy efficiency resources that are operational and able to meet their Capacity Supply Obligations; (3) memorialize the existing process by which ISO-NE determines that a new resource has become operational such that it is appropriate to release its financial assurance; (4) make several additional improvements to the FCM qualification process; and (5) clarify existing language related to the retirement and Permanent De-Listing of capacity resources, and make a number of other minor changes.
 ISO-NE requested a June 1, 2018 effective date for most of the changes.
 The FCM Enhancements - Phase II were supported by the Participants Committee at its March 2, 2018 meeting (under a combination of Consent Agenda Item # 2 and discussion agenda item #3).
-Comments on this filing are due on or before April 23, 2018.
+Comments on this filing were due on or before April 23, 2018; none were filed.
+Avangrid, ConEd, Eversource, National Grid, NESCOE, NRG/GenOn, and Public Citizen filed doc-less interventions.
+This matter is pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).